 2.1 The Processor has agreed to provide the Services to the Controller in accordance with the terms of the Buyer Terms.
 In providing the Services, the Processor shall process Buyer Data on behalf of the Controller.

 2.2 Buyer Data may include Personal Data.
-The Processor will process and protect such Personal Data in accordance with the terms of this Agreement.
+The Processor will process and protect such Personal Data in accordance with the terms of this DPA.

 3. Term and Termination

-3.1 The term of this Agreement shall coincide with the commencement of the Agreement and this Agreement shall terminate automatically together with termination or expiry of the Agreement.
+3.1 The term of this DPA shall coincide with the commencement of the Buyer Terms and this DPA shall terminate automatically together with termination or expiry of the Buyer Terms.

 4. Controller and Processor